eswardhinak/WikipediaGame/README.md

 # WikipediaGame

-You can play with a live version of this at my blog at https://singlethreaded.me/wikipedia-game.
+You can play with an updated and live version of this at my blog at https://singlethreaded.me/wikipedia-game.
 It'll run your query on a server, so you don't need to download this repo at all.

 This will try and find the shortest path between two wikipedia articles.